 Within these, the women take part in operations, transport of merchandise and sometimes they are the communication tools within the cell.
 Others take charge of logistics: smuggling and providing hiding places for weapons; as well as providing food and sexual services for men in combat, among other support services.
-Yet others provide strategic information, choose well-populated targets to result in the greatest number of victims, conduct observations and accompany males to the site of an attack to detract suspicion.66 Other female terrorists simply provide temptation.67 They also participate in the recruitment and training of young women who have been chosen to be suicide bombers.68 Women thus continue to be involved in terrorists.
-It is further argued that in spite of the everrising different roles women play in terrorism, sometimes these roles are dictated by special conditions, where due to violent conflicts, males become casualties, and hence women engage in terrorism in a bid to fill the positions left by men.
+Yet others provide strategic information, choose well-populated targets to result in the greatest number of victims, conduct observations and accompany males to the site of an attack to detract suspicion.
+Other female terrorists simply provide temptation.
+They also participate in the recruitment and training of young women who have been chosen to be suicide bombers.
+Women thus continue to be involved in terrorist activities because of their strategic and tactical value to dominant male terrorists.
+It is further argued that in spite of the evertising different roles women play in terrorism, sometimes these roles are dictated by special conditions, where due to violent conflicts, males become casualties, and hence women engage in terrorism in a bid to fill the positions left by men.